 Step 2 – Decide on what type of gym you want to open

-Gyms come in all shapes and sizes, from compact 1-to-1 personal training studios owned and operated by one person, to gyms with large rolling memberships that offer group exercise classes and other fitness-related services.
+Gyms come in all shapes and sizes, from compact 1-to-1 personal training studios owned and operated by one person to gyms with large rolling memberships that offer group exercise classes and other fitness-related services.

-There is a lot of behind the scenes work that will demand most of your time and energy.
+There is a lot of behind-the-scenes work that will demand most of your time and energy.

-Once you’ve decided on what type of gym you want to open, it’s a good time to start thinking about a name.
+Once you’ve decided what type of gym you want to open, it’s a good time to start thinking about a name.

-Needless to say, this can be tricky, and names that speak to you may not have much impact on your potential patrons.
+This can be tricky, and names that speak to you may not have much impact on your potential patrons.